farhadzaidi/git-plus-plus/README.md

-# Git++ (gpp)
+# Git++ (`gpp`)

-An interactive extension of Git for a smoother command-line experience.
+Git++ is an interactive Git extension that adds guided workflows and streamlined commands to simplify daily Git operations.

-Git++ provides an interactive layer on top of Git.
+It provides an optional interactive layer on top of Git’s core CLI — enhancing usability without changing Git’s underlying behavior.
-It introduces additional subcommands and guided prompts that streamline routine operations and make command outcomes easier to understand.

-## Features

-- **Interactive prompts** - Select branches, files, and options with visual selectors
-- **Clear feedback** - Color-coded output and grouped change displays
-- **Git aliases** - Use `gpp` commands directly with `git` (e.g. `git goto` --> `gpp goto`)
-- **Safety checks** - Confirmation prompts for destructive operations
+---

 ## Installation